-One research study on healthy subjects found that after coming off 8 weeks of proton pump inhibitors, those previously healthy people developed acid symptoms!
-And although they often stop the symptoms, they also stop digestion.
+One research study on healthy subjects found that after eight weeks of proton pump inhibitors, those previously healthy people developed acid symptoms!
+And although they often stop belching and discomfort due to hyperacidity, they also stop digestion.
 Worse yet, one of the contributing factors to a good functioning gallbladder is having enough acid in the stomach.
 So if you’re an antacid popper, you’re not helping your gallbladder problem.

-When people complain of heartburn or “acid indigestion” they assume that their stomach has too much acid.
+When people complain of heartburn or “acid indigestion,” they assume their stomach has too much acid.
 So they take an antacid.
-They often do have too much acid, but not the kind they think.
-As people get older, they tend to make less hydrochloric acid (HCl) and if one eats under stress, has a poor diet, or eats too much, this can decrease the HCl secretion as well.
+They often have too much acid, but not the kind they think.
+As people get older, they tend to make less hydrochloric acid (HCl), and if one eats under stress, has a poor diet, or overeats, this can decrease the HCl secretion.
 (That includes children, not just adults).

-Many times simply removing gluten from the diet can improve the symptoms of heartburn or acid reflux.
+Often, simply removing gluten from the diet can improve the symptoms of heartburn or acid reflux symptoms.
 Gluten can cause inflammation in the stomach and esophagus, irritating the lining.
 Try removing gluten and other possible allergens such as dairy for three weeks.
 If you’re following a gallbladder diet, both of those have already been removed.

-In addition, take 1 capsule of Betaine HCl and 1-2 Digestive Enzymes with each meal.
-This will provide both the acid and the enzymes needed for more complete digestion and will support the gallbladder function.
-Zinc-Carnosine can also do wonders to improve digestion, promote healthy mucosal lining, protect the GI system from PPIs and NSAIDs among many other benefits.
+In addition, take one capsule of Betaine HCl and 1-2 Digestive Enzymes with each meal.
+This will provide both the acid and the enzymes needed for complete digestion and support the gallbladder function.
+Zinc-Carnosine can also do wonders to improve digestion, promote healthy mucosal lining, protect the GI system from PPIs and NSAIDs, among many other benefits.